Season 1, Episode 10

 Lorne Brown:

 Yeah, and the neural networks change, the processes get easier.
 Well, because they become habituated, right?
 Just like you’ve habituated the stuff you don’t like, the good stuff can get habituated as well.
-But there doesn’t look like there’s a place to blame other.
+But it doesn’t look like there’s a place to blame others.

 Gila Golub: